HELPFUL TIPS FOR YOUR WEDDING

 14) SUNSET PHOTOS - I'll always suggest we take a 10-15 minute gap for some sunset photos.
 This truly is the best time of the day for light and your photos will be epic!
 This is of course if there is a sunset happening, so if you feel like it's your thing, then take a look at the sunset times to try fit it into the agenda.
 Even if there is no sunset happening, it's still cool to get some photos at this time of day as light is better

 15) TAKE A TINY MOMENT ALONE - it’s a mega busy day, with so much happening and a timeline to stick to.
 So don’t forget to take a breather and have a little moment alone for yourselves.
 After all, it's your day!
 A good time to do this is right after your sunset photos.
-I remember my MC giving me this advice at our wedding.
+I remember my good mate giving me this advice at our wedding.
 We went for a toilet break and then stood watching while all our mates partied and danced.
 It is one very special part of our day that i’ll never forget, hand in hand with my love

-16) VIDEOGRAPHER - If you can afford to have one, definitely go for it.
+16) VIDEOGRAPHER - If you can afford to have one, go for it.
 We never had a videographer at our own wedding and in a way I wish we had.
-If you are interested, let me know as I have some great recommendations for you
+If you are interested, let me know as I have some recommendations for you

 17) PHOTOBOOTH - these are good fun too, if you have budget for it of course.
 It really is a hit with guests.
 A photo will always make a good addition to the messages in your guestbook